-- 1. Trash enclosures - a.
+1. Trash enclosures

+- a.
 Trash and recycling areas should be located and screened to limit visibility from the street and pedestrian areas as well as neighboring uses.
-Such areas should be readily accessible to building users and waste haulers. - b.
-Trash enclosures should include adequate areas for collecting and loading recyclable materials. - 2.
-Walls, Fences, and Screens - a.
-Screening should be designed as an integrated part of the site improvements. - b.
-Long or tall sound walls, masonry walls or fences should be designed to minimize visual monotony though changes in plane, height, material or significant landscape massing where appropriate. - c.
+Such areas should be readily accessible to building users and waste haulers.
+As conditioned the project will meet this. - b.
+Trash enclosures should include adequate areas for collecting and loading recyclable materials.
+As conditioned the project will meet this.

+2. Walls, Fences, and Screens

+- a.
+Screening should be designed as an integrated part of the site improvements.
+Screening is provided through planting materials, and with a low, solid fence at the Morris Street parking lot site. - b.
+Long or tall sound walls, masonry walls or fences should be designed to minimize visual monotony though changes in plane, height, material or significant landscape massing where appropriate.
+Not applicable to this project. - c.
 The height and length of retaining walls should be minimized and screened with appropriate landscaping.
-Retaining walls should incorporate design elements of other architectural or natural features of the project. - d.
-Chain link fencing is discouraged in areas visible from a public right-of-way. - e.
+Retaining walls should incorporate design elements of other architectural or natural features of the project.
+Not applicable to this project. - d.
+Chain link fencing is discouraged in areas visible from a public right-of-way.
+Project will not include chain link fencing. - e.
 Exterior trash and storage areas, service yards, loading docks and ramps, wood service poles, electric and gas meters, fire sprinkler valves, irrigation backflow prevention devices, transformers, etc., should be screened from view in a manner that is compatible with the building and site design.
 Screening materials should be opaque, substantial and durable.
-Such elements should be located to the rear or side of the site and/or away from a major street. - f.
-Code required elements, such as parapet walls and screen walls, should be treated as an integral part of the architecture design. - 3.
-Utilities and mechanical equipment - a.
-The visibility of rooftop equipment should be minimized by generally grouping plumbing vents, ducts and rooftop mechanical equipment away from the public view as feasible.
-Rooftop mechanical equipment should be screened behind parapets or recessed behind architectural features. - b.
-Residential air conditioning units should be located to have the minimum visual and noise impacts on adjacent residential neighbors.
+Such elements should be located to the rear or side of the site and/or away from a major street.
+As conditioned the project will meet this.

+f.
+Code required elements, such as parapet walls and screen walls, should be treated as an integral part of the architecture design.
+The project meets this.